 Thanet District Council is currently undergoing an assessment of their assets and liabilities.
 As a result, there will be a number of assets that will be disposed of by the District Council over the next few years.
-Broadstairs & St. Peter's Town Council have already taken ownership of Pierremont Hall and Retort House at the beginning of April 2018 and work is already in the pipeline for their refurbishment.
+Broadstairs & St. Peter's Town Council have already taken ownership of Pierremont Hall and Retort House at the beginning of April 2018 and work has begun on their refurbishment.